-Paloma Perez-McEvoy is Of Counsel at Olivarez Madruga Law Organization, LLP (“OMLO”) serving as part of the Municipal Law practice group.
+Paloma Perez-McEvoy is a Partner at Olivarez Madruga Law Organization, LLP (“OMLO”) serving as part of the Municipal Law practice group.
 Ms. Perez-McEvoy brings more than 20 years of public policy, planning and land use, and government relations experience to the ﬁrm.
 She advises clients on planning and zoning laws, compliance with the California Environmental Quality Act (“CEQA”), and other municipal affairs.
 Ms. Perez-McEvoy also has experience drafting ordinances and negotiating development agreements.

 Prior to joining OMLO, Ms. Perez-McEvoy served as a senior advisor at the Los Angeles City Council where she advised in all aspects of municipal law, including but not limited to planning and zoning laws, CEQA, the Subdivision Map Act, the Public Records Act, the Brown Act, and economic development.